IanMarsh1/MarshManOS/README.md

 MarshManOS - Browser-based Operating System in TypeScript
 ========================================================
-MarshManOS is based on the 6502 CPU and can run multiple user-created programs, create files, and read and write to them.
+MarshManOS is based on the 6502 CPU and can run multiple user-created programs to create, read, & write files.

 Setup TypeScript
 ================